itsmillertim3/kubemon/README.md

 # 2021 K8S Workshop

 This repository contains labs for the Hands-On Kubernetes Session.
-We will be using Dynatrace University and AWS (EKS + Bastion Host) for this hands-on.
+We will be using Azure AKS and Cloudshell for this hands-on.

 ## Contents